Learning linear operators: Infinite-dimensional regression as a well-behaved non-compact inverse problem: Inverse problem: Identifying the optimal regressor

 \item By the spectral theorem for self-adjoint operators, $A_C$ is compact if and only if each of its eigenspaces is finite-dimensional and its spectral decomposition series converges in operator norm.
 Combined with the fact that $\espace_\lambda(A_C) = \cY \otimes \espace_\lambda(C)$ is finite-dimensional if and only if $\cY$ is finite-dimensional, this proves the claim. \end{enumerate} \end{proof}

-An important consequence of the above discussion is that, once $C$ is self-adjoint and compact, the self-adjoint but \emph{non-compact} operator $A_{C}$ can be manipulated (and, in particular, regularised) using the functional calculus \citep[Chapter~VII]{ReedSimon1980}.
+An important consequence of the above discussion is that, once $C$ is self-adjoint and compact, the self-adjoint but generally non-compact $A_{C}$ can be conveniently manipulated (and, in particular, regularised) using the functional calculus \citep[Chapter~VII]{ReedSimon1980}.

 \begin{corollary}[Compatibility with the functional calculus] Let $C \in L(\cX)$ be compact and self-adjoint with the spectral decomposition $C = \sum_{\lambda \in \pSpectrum(C)} \lambda P_{\espace_{\lambda} (C)}$.
 If $g \colon \Reals \to \Reals$ is extended to act on self-adjoint Hilbert space operators with a discrete spectrum in terms of their spectral decompositions via